The College of Engineering

 A Guidance Counselor Conference for Project Lead the Way (PLTW) will be held on Thursday, January 16, 2014 at Rowan University from 7:45 am to 3:00 p.m.
 We will be meeting in the Atrium in Henry Rowan Hall located off of Bowe Boulevard and across from Parking Lot M1.
 There is no registration fee for this conference and a light breakfast and lunch will be provided.

 Schools participating in PLTW may become certified during their second year after implementing the program.
 This is part of the quality control program.
 In addition only teachers from a certified school are able to become Master Teachers.
 To begin the certification process, CLICK HERE

 From this link you can access all of the documents related to certification including the online self-assessment.
 Submission of the self-assessment will automatically notify the State Leader and Affiliate Director that your school is ready to schedule a certification visit.
-The nominal fee for certification is $100 which is used to offset the travel and time costs of the reviewers.
+There is no fee for certification.

 HIGH SCHOOL DESIGN COMPETITION